carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

 .. option:: -opcode-index=<LLVM opcode index>

  Specify the opcode to measure, by index.
+Specifying `-1` will result in measuring every existing opcode.
 See example 1 for details.
  Either `opcode-index`, `opcode-name` or `snippets-file` must be set.

 .. option:: -opcode-name=<opcode name 1>,<opcode name 2>,...